John J. Ford Jr.: Career

+Western gold bar controversy

+Ford was later associated with a major controversy over vintage gold bars that entered the numismatic market from the 1950s onward.
+Numismatist Theodore Vern Buttrey Jr. alleged that Ford played a central role in marketing, promoting, or supplying provenance narratives for many of the disputed pieces, which were presented as nineteenth-century ingots connected with private assayers, United States Assay Office, or shipwreck recoveries.
+While defenders argued that the absence of earlier documentation did not by itself prove falsity and that some Western gold or unparted bars had documented pre-1950 histories.
+No formal adjudication conclusively resolved the dispute, but further numismatic reassessments increasingly treated many of the disputed bars as modern fabrications rather than genuine nineteenth-century ingots.

 Collections

 Ford's collections include a wide variety of different coins and medals from throughout United States history, dating back to the colonial era.

 U.S. colonial era medals, coins, and currency were among Ford's collections.
 He also was noted for collecting Indian peace medals, pioneer and territorial gold, and a number of obsolete currencies from both American colonies and federal notes prior to 1861.
-Possibly the most notable items in his collection were Massachusetts notes issued in 1690, considered the old currency issued by an American colony.
+Possibly the most notable items in his collection were Massachusetts notes issued in 1690, considered the oldest currency issued by an American colony.

 Along with the rare coins and medals for which he was best known, Ford's collections included "the badges slaves wore when they were rented out for day work, Civil War revolvers and an ashtray owned by Hitler."